getsolus/help-center-docs/docs/packaging/submitting-a-package.md

 To request maintainer rights for a repository, it is expected that some level of contribution/maintenance has already happened by way of testing/patching, and there is reasonable trust demonstrated to "hand the keys" over to a repository.

-Currently, the request mechanism is [contact Solus Staff on Matrix](/docs/user/contributing/getting-involved#matrix-chat)
+Currently, the request mechanism is [to contact Solus Staff on matrix in the Packaging room](/docs/user/contributing/getting-involved#matrix-chat).

 Finally, note that the management reserve the right to revoke access at any time, in order to preserve project safety and integrity.